Codingthbrain/practace/README.md

 # practace
-this is my git reposetory
+this is my git reposetory shan